Keeping You Safe

 While you’re with us there are a few things to keep in mind.

 If you’re watching a show:

-- If it's inside, you have to wear a mask for the duration of the performance.
+- You must wear a mask for the duration of the performance

-- To maintain social distancing and to make it easier to book in a 'bubble' or household, we are selling tickets for whole tables in our Bar & Café and to view our Garden Stage.
+- To maintain social distancing and to make it easier to book in a ‘bubble’ or household, we are selling tickets in clearly marked ‘bubbles’ in the auditorium and for whole tables in our Bar & Café.
 Shows will be priced per table.

 If you’re using our Bar & Café:

-- You will be asked for basic contact details when you order, to aid NHS Test and Trace.
+- All party members will be asked for basic contact details when you order, to aid NHS Test and Trace

-- While you're sat down in our café to eat or drink, you do not need to wear a mask.
+- While you’re seated in our café to eat or drink, you do not need to wear a mask

 Watching a show in the Theatre auditorium